Challenging Beliefs, Affecting Behaviour

 We ensure our polices are widely communicated, through inductions for new employees, internal training sessions, site notice boards and via our intranet.

-HS&S advisors are aligned to each business unit to provide support and advice.
-They visit sites regularly to ensure compliance with policies and procedures, and produce a Site Safety and Environmental Report, which is communicated to appropriate levels in the business through a database.
+The Health, Safety & Environment Director manages a team of Health, Safety and Sustainability (HS&S) professionals and each business unit benefits from an assigned a Lead HS&S advisor.
+Advisors play an active role in planning, as well as visiting sites regularly to monitor adherence to our policies and procedures.
 Any non-compliance identified requires a corrective action plan, including the date by which it will be completed.
 Statistics and trends in non-compliance are reported to business unit and divisional Board meetings each month.
 Health and safety performance is also discussed regularly at all levels of the business, from business units to Board level.
 Further assurance is provided by audits against the requirements for OHSAS 18001 and 14001, the standards for Occupational Health, Safety and Environmental Management.

 Visible leadership through site safety tours, and an open dialogue with our site teams is a powerful way for management to promote and maintain safe behaviours on site by engaging with operatives to correct poor practice and reaffirm positive behaviour.